The Soul of Patience; or, Go Tell Miss Amy Her Old Gray Roommate’s Dead

 Sean starts yelling at her, but she silences him with a wave of the hand.
 Turning to Andy and calling him a “spalpeen,” she lays into him for disappearing fifteen years earlier and leaving her to assume he was dead – “killed in the Indian Wars, or Stone River, or Shiloh!”
 (Olive said, “He probably has terrible PTSD, cut him some slack.”)

 Throughout this episode, the implication is, and Amy directly suggests, that Andy was killed in the Civil War.
-But if it’s still 1871 – see Blind Dating, below – Andy disappeared five years before the war started.
+But if it’s still 1871 – see Dating Controversies, below – Andy disappeared five years before the war started.

 Amy makes a teary-eyed speech explaining her scheme, and her kids all start blubbering also.
 Everybody hugs.
 Mrs. Oleson is uncharacteristically silent.
 You’d think she’d be outraged and leave in a huff.